Hamza-180/integration/README.md

 ## Acknowledgements

 While I did not directly reuse any code from the first attempt, the experience and lessons learned from it greatly inspired and informed the development of this project.
+Additionally, I have also reused code from the FossBilling project, which was available as open-source.
+I would like to express my gratitude to the FossBilling community for making their code accessible and for their contributions to the open-source ecosystem.